IsoldeGlissenaar/brownsnoteboard/README.md

 ## What's new?

 With most of the restrictions taken down, it has been announced that we can **all come back to browns**.
 There are 2 conditions.
-1. You should be wearing masks inside, when you’re not consuming food or are the only one in the room.
+1. You should be wearing masks inside, unless you’re not consuming food or are the only one in the room.
 2. You should take LFT every 3-4 days.
 You can get them for free in pharmacies, or order them online [here](https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests)

 If your LFT test is positive or you have symptoms, please book yourself for [PCR test](https://www.nhs.uk/conditions/coronavirus-covid-19/testing/get-tested-for-coronavirus/).
 If you do get Covid-19 and have been at the university, please let someone know.
 This could be your supervisor, member of staff or just send a message on PGR WhatsApp, or let one of our PGR representatives know, so we can organize the space and the students accordingly.